ibtj21/DSA2040A_DataMining_Group-6/README.md

 ---

-"This part of the document was prepared by : Angela."

-# Section by Hana Gashaw & Selmah Tzindori  Data Mining & Modeling Process
+#Section by Hana Gashaw & Selmah Tzindori  Data Mining & Modeling Process

 After preparing and cleaning the dataset through the ETL pipeline, we proceeded to the **data mining and modeling phase**.
 This stage aimed to uncover **hidden patterns**, **group similar entities**, and **predict outcomes** using machine learning techniques.